anthony1x6000/ROBLOX2016stylus/README.md

 It'll require the Tampermonkey extension/addon or another similar.
 Find it at the [Chrome Web Store](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) or the [Firefox Add-ons website](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/).
 ## Find this at user styles
 You can find it [here](https://userstyles.org/styles/189624/roblox-2016-games-page-fix-icon-fix)<br>
-## Beta/unreleased
+## Unreleased/beta style
-Prerelease, beta, alpha, unreleased, etc. I don't know what to call it.
-To find unreleased changes go to [stylustheme.css](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/stylustheme.css).
+To find the unreleased style go to [stylustheme.css](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/stylustheme.css).
-For more information (changes and everything), head over to [unreleasedChanges.md](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/unreleasedChanges.md).
+To see the list of changes, head over to [unreleasedChanges.md](https://github.com/anthony1x6000/ROBLOX2016stylus/blob/main/unreleasedChanges.md).

 ### Compatability
 This should work on